 Mount Angel Seminary is the top option for students thinking about a Philosophy & Religious Studies (Other) degree.
 Experience a strong concentration on Philosophy & Religious Studies (Other) inside the major at Mount Angel Seminary.
 Students who enjoy a more slow-paced life will appreciate Mount Angel Seminary's location in the small town of Saint Benedict, Oregon.

-At least 76.0% of the educators at Mount Angel Seminary have full-time hours, so they have lots of time to help their students.
 There is an advanced degree program obtainable for those who are intrigued.
+Freshman students are not required to live on-campus at Mount Angel Seminary.
 Find every one of Mount Angel Seminary's rankings to learn more.

 Conception Seminary College is a great option for students pursuing a Philosophy & Religious Studies (Other) degree.
 We have determined that the Other Philosophy program at Conception Seminary College is quite focused.
 Conception, Missouri is placed in a calm, serene, country area.